Self

 Keep in mind that we're all human — perfectly imperfect, messy, and doing the best we can.

-1. Don’t get into the fight.
+1. Don’t get into the fight

 Fighting only begets more fighting.

-If someone behaves in an antagonizing way, whether it’s on a social media post or in person, tell them that you would really like to understand their point of view.
+If someone behaves in an antagonizing way, whether it’s on a social media post or in person, tell them that you would like to understand their point of view.
 But only in a kind and respectful manner.

-2. Model what a respectful dialogue looks like.
+2. Model what a respectful dialogue looks like

 It starts with you.
 Practice reflective listening by saying, "I hear that you're saying XYZ, did I get that right?"